Your scanners flag thousands.

 We prove what's real.

-Targeted Attack Validation ingests findings from Tenable, Rapid7, Qualys, Wiz, Snyk and 150+ other tools, then launches a real attack against your actual environment to confirm what's exploitable.
+Targeted Attack Validation ingests findings from Tenable, Rapid7, Qualys, Wiz, Snyk, and 150+ other tools, then launches a real attack against your actual environment to confirm what is exploitable.
 It chains findings into working attack paths and cuts scanner noise down to a short, evidence-backed list of what truly matters.

 Import the findings.
 Get a fast first read.

-Bring in findings from your scanners and SpartanX runs a pre‑triage before anything else.
-This isn't the full swarm yet, just a few agents reading patterns to assign an initial status: Suspected or Likely False Positive.
-Every finding is enriched with context and staged, so the deep analysis that follows never starts from a cold, undifferentiated list.
+Bring in findings from your scanners and SpartanX runs a pre-triage before anything else.
+Just a few agents reading patterns to assign an initial status, Suspected or Likely False Positive.
+Every finding is enriched with context and staged, so the deep analysis that follows never starts from a cold list.

 One choice turns a backlog into a hit list.

-It's the same launch wizard, with a different mission.
-Instead of a full‑scope campaign, pick Targeted Attack Validation and point the swarm at the findings you already have.
+Same launch wizard, different mission.
+Instead of a full-scope campaign, pick Targeted Attack Validation and point the swarm at the findings you already have.
 Its only job: take theoretical vulnerabilities and prove, with a real attack, which ones can actually be exploited in your environment.

 Nothing is trusted until the swarm proves it.

-Your assets and their findings land in the engagement marked Unverified, claims, not conclusions.
-From there the agent swarm goes to work on every single one, attempting real exploitation to move each finding from Unverified to Verified, Exploited, or False Positive.
+Your assets and their findings land in the engagement marked Unverified: claims, not conclusions.
+The swarm works every one, attempting real exploitation to move each finding from Unverified to Verified, Exploited, or False Positive.
 A CVSS number means nothing here until an agent backs it with proof.

 The swarm validates every finding, for real.

-This is where it happens.
-The swarm works through the findings in batches, building a dedicated plan for each one and attempting genuine exploitation against your live environment.
-It opens with a real recon, fingerprinting the technologies and configurations actually in play (which alone discards the easy, banner-based false positives scanners love to flag), and from there every claimed vulnerability is verified step by step until it's proven exploitable or thrown out.
+The swarm works through findings in batches, building a dedicated plan for each and attempting genuine exploitation against your live environment.
+It opens with real recon, fingerprinting the technologies actually in play, which discards banner-based false positives, then verifies each claim step by step until it is proven exploitable or thrown out.

 Every verdict leaves a trail.

 From the raw scanner output to the final ruling, nothing is hidden.
-TAV preserves the evidence you started with, records the entire validation process, and logs exactly who changed what, so every status change is defensible.
+TAV preserves the evidence you started with, records the entire validation, and logs exactly who changed what, so every status change is defensible.

 Raw evidence